Audio on demand

 Dr Jennifer Kramer, Curator of the Pacific Northwest, Museum of Anthropology and Associate Professor, Department of Anthropology, University of British Columbia, Vancouver

-Jennifer Kramer on her curatorial practice and theory of ‘figurative repatriation’, when museums and First Nations groups work together to share custodianship of cultural materials.
+Jennifer Kramer on ‘Indigenous cultural belongings in the museum and the work of figurative repatriation’, where museums and First Nations peoples work together to share custodianship of cultural materials.

 Distinguished First Nations people from Canada, the United States, New Zealand and Australia discuss the negotiation between their traditions and their place in the modern world.
 What role do museums and artefacts have in this negotiation?